reecewayt/riscv-pipeline-core/README.md

 ```bash
 git push origin feature/if_stage
 ```
-5. Creat a Pull Request (PR) on GitHub when your feature is complete This step is as follows:
+5. Create a Pull Request (PR) on GitHub when your feature is complete
+This step is as follows:
 - Go to your GitHub repository in your web browser.
-You should see a yellow banner near the top with your recently pushed branch, with a green button that says
-"Compare & pull request".
+You should see a yellow banner near the top with your recently pushed branch, with a green button that says  "Compare & pull request".
 Click that button.
-- If you don't see this banner, you can click on "Pull requests" tab, then the green "New pull request" button Then select your project-structure branch to compare against main
+- If you don't see this banner, you can click on "Pull requests" tab, then the green "New pull request" button.
+Then select your branch to compare against `main`
 - Fill out the PR form:
     - Write a clear title describing your change
     - In the description, explain what changes you made and why